본문 바로가기

 So Jongsup: So the argument is that it shouldn't be applied to this convention?

-Should Be Discussed by the Convention Preparation Committee or Applied Starting with the Next Convention
+Should be discussed by the Party Convention Preparation Committee or applied from the next convention

-So Jongsup: If the Central Committee decides whether to apply it starting with the August convention, it could spark a major clash.
+So Jongsup: If the Central Committee decides whether to apply this to the August convention, it could become a major battleground.

 [Current Affairs Show] Lee Eonju: "Lee Hyehoon's 'Subscription Issue' Unacceptable, Public Opinion Very Negative" Senior Supreme Council Member Lee Eonju predicted, "The Central Committee could serve as a preliminary battle for the party convention."

-So Jongsup: If it doesn't pass this time, it would be a significant blow to Representative Jung, wouldn't it?
+So Jongsup: If it fails to pass again, it would be a significant blow to Representative Jeong.

-So Jongsup: The media often uses terms like "pro-Myung," "pro-Chung," and "Myung-Chung war."
-Not just the media, but politicians too.
-What do you think about this?
+So Jongsup: The media often uses terms like pro-Myung, pro-Cheong, and the Myung-Cheong battle.
+Politicians use them, too.
+What do you think?

-So Jongsup: Jokingly, people have asked, "Are you anti-Myung?"
-Doesn't the President also feel some disappointment with the party?
+So Jongsup: Jokingly, someone asked, "Are you anti-Myung?"
+Doesn't the president feel disappointed with the party?

-Lee Eonju: The President probably isn't comfortable.
-Usually, the ruling party or its leader doesn't show personal ambition early in the President's term.
+Lee Eonju: The president probably isn't comfortable.
+Usually, the ruling party or its leader doesn't reveal personal ambitions early in the president's term.

 Lee Eonju: It's unfortunate that the opposition leader is on a hunger strike.
-But honestly, I don't really understand the reason for it.
+But honestly, I don't really understand the reason for the hunger strike.
 What exactly is he demanding?

-So Jongsup: Isn't it about demanding special investigations into the Unification Church and nomination bribes?
+So Jongsup: Isn't he demanding special investigations into the Unification Church and nomination bribes?

-Lee Eonju: We're not saying no to a special investigation into the Unification Church, so the real issue is that they're saying no to a special investigation into Shincheonji.
+Lee Eonju: We're not saying no to a special investigation into the Unification Church, so the real point is that he doesn't want a special investigation into Shincheonji.

-So Jongsup: The People Power Party did say they were open to separate investigations.
+So Jongsup: The People Power Party did agree to separate the investigations.

 [Current Affairs Show] Lee Eonju: "Lee Hyehoon's 'Subscription Issue' Unacceptable, Public Opinion Very Negative" Song Unseok, floor leader of the People Power Party, is speaking at the Supreme Council meeting held on the 22nd in the National Assembly Rotunda, where Jang Donghyuk, the representative, has been on a hunger strike for eight days demanding a dual special investigation into the Unification Church and nomination bribes.
 Photo by Kim Hyunmin